oracle-livelabs/security/database/baseline/tsdp/tsdp.md

 *Estimated Lab Time:* 15 minutes

-*Version tested in this lab:* Oracle DB 19.19
+*Version tested in this lab:* Oracle DBEE 19.21

 ### Video Preview
 No video for the moment